Wondering where the Family Circumstances of the Irregular Witch anime ends so you can dive into the

 Will there be a Season 2 of The Family Circumstances of the Irregular Witch anime?

-There has been no official announcement regarding a second season as of February 2026.
-The continuation of an anime series often depends on factors like Blu-ray sales and the ongoing popularity of the source manga in Japan.
-Fans should keep an eye on the official social media channels for any potential updates.
+There has been no official announcement regarding a second season as of May 2026.
+The continuation of an anime series often depends on factors like Blu-ray sales and the ongoing popularity of the source

 What is the original Japanese title of the series?